axelpalwo/holbertonschool-shell/basics/README.md

-8-firstdelete deletes betty from the directory it was saved before 9-firstdirdeletion deletes a directory that is in the tmp directory 10-back changes the directory to the previous one
+8-firstdelete deletes betty from the directory it was saved before 9-firstdirdeletion deletes a directory that is in the tmp directory 10-back changes the directory to the previous one 11-lists lists all files in the current directory and in /boot